MMRahman28/devops_practice/notes.md

 	- `*/n` = every n units
 	- Fixed number = only at that time
 	- */5 * * * * -> Every 5 minutes -> 0,5,10, 15 ...(12 times/hour)
+	- wait for next multiple of time, if script runs at 6:17, it starts at 6:20 and then 6:25 ...
 	- 5 * * * * -> Once per hour, at minute 5 -> 00:05, 01:05,...23:05 (1 time/hour)

 #### `rotate_logs.sh` (key script)